Remove indexes and indexed data

 .tsidxfiles in the index you're deleting.

-Disable an index without deleting it
+Disable an index without removing it

 splunk disable index <index_name>